osrf/buildfarm-tools/playbook/buildfarmer/buildfarmer_triage_tools.md

 * [scripts/ci-log](../../scripts/ci-log): Sometimes the log of a build is too heavy to be rendered in a web browser.
 This script provides a way to download the log of a build.
 * [scripts/extract-vcs-exact](../../scripts/extract-vcs-exact): Extract the vcs --exact output from a build log to create a repos file.
 It is useful for knowing the exact list of repositories that were used in a build.
 * [scripts/extract-package-output](../../scripts/extract-package-output): Extract package output from a build log using colcon markers.
 Useful for getting the console output of a specific package in a build.
-* [scripts/generate_job_graph.py](../../scripts/generate_job_graph.py):  Analyzes job processing times from multiple files, organizes the data, and  visualizes it using a line plot.
-Useful when daily reports are taking a lot of time and you may want to check a visual representation of the processing times of a job.
-* [scripts/generate_daily_time_graph.py](../../scripts/generate_daily_time_graph.py): Analyzes daily report processing time and job count for all reports in the buildfarm.
-Useful when daily reports are taking a lot of time and you may want to check the trend of the processing time.
-* [scripts/get_recent_build_regression_reasons.py](../../scripts/get_recent_build_regression_reasons.py): Shows the reasons for the most recent build regressions in the last _n_ days.
-Useful for checking build regressions that happened in the last days.

 Check the [scripts usage](#scripts-usage) section for more information on how to use these scripts.